anonhyme/RunUS/webapp/src/main/java/org/anonyme/readme.txt

-Public package normally containing interfaces or other classes that can be exposed/shared with other bundles.
+Internal (private) package that contains classes internal to this bundle.
-By default this package is exported by the bundle.
+Thus, the content of this package is not exported and cannot be used by other bundles.